Understanding the Meaning of Telehealth

 Although it is not required by federal law, some states require some sort of informed consent from the patient before a provider can use telehealth.
 In telehealth, informed consent is used to explain what telehealth is, and lay out the expected benefits, delays, equipment failures, security breaches and other possible risks associated with it to a patient.
 Patients should be provided sufficient information to adequately address and explain the limitations of computer technology.
 Consent should be written with signature or via electronic affirmation, if possible, conducted via oral acknowledgment and noted in the patient’s medical record for the telemedicine visit.

-Louisiana Law (LA Admin.
-Code 46:XLV.7511) requires that in addition to any informed consent and right to privacy and confidentiality that may be required by state or federal law or regulation, a physician shall ensure that each patient to whom he or she provides medical services by telemedicine is:
+Louisiana Law (Louisiana Administrative Code 46:XLV.7511) requires that in addition to any informed consent and right to privacy and confidentiality that may be required by state or federal law or regulation, a physician shall ensure that each patient to whom he or she provides medical services by telemedicine is:

 - Informed of the relationship between the physician and patient and the respective role of any other health care provider with respect to management of the patient; and